Hanja Kochansky

 MY STORY

 Later, married to an Englishman, I fully experienced the sex-drugs-&-rock-&-roll era in swinging London.
-I had a daughter, was a battered wife, a divorcee; worked at the Playboy Club as a black-jack bunny croupier and wrote Don’t Touch Mr Your Hands Are Cold.
-The manuscript of my roman a clef was bought by 20th Century Fox in 1969.
+I had a daughter, was a battered wife, a divorcee; worked at the Playboy Club as a bunny croupier and wrote a novel which was bought by 20th Century Fox in 1969.
+They gave me a generous amount of money and for a while I dreamed of glory, but alas, true to many Hollywood projects, the film never got made.

 In 1972 I wrote Female Sexual Fantasies -- the first book in our times on women’s sexual fantasies.
 It was published in America (where it sold 250,000 copies), England and Australia.

-This gave me the money to realize one of my childhood fantasies, which was to see the USA in a Chevrolet.
+This gave me the financial freedom to realize one of my childhood fantasies, which was to see the USA in a Chevrolet.
 So I took a long over-land journey (dragging my feisty six-year old daughter behind me) which culminated with me wearing flowers in my hair in San Francisco.

-Later I found the Goddess in a temple in India; and in London met the man of my life: a drop-dead-handsome, non-conforming, charismatic American actor.
-Although I knew that if I took him on I would eventually be living in a ménage a trois with him, I couldn’t do without him and embarked on some very exciting adventures, which, at times, had me crying tears to my knees.
+Later I found the Goddess in a temple in India; and in 1973 met William Berger: a drop-dead-handsome, non-conforming, charismatic American actor who lived in Rome.
+Although I knew that if I took him on I would, at some point, be living in a ménage a trois with him, I couldn’t do without him and embarked on some very exciting adventures, which, at times, had me crying tears to my knees.

 We had a son, made a commune in Sardinia, and eventually moved to Rome.
 Here I ran a lively household, wrote songs, worked as an actress in films and performed a one-woman show -- Story of a Life in 21 Songs -- a cabaret where I recounted memories and sang accompanying myself on the guitar.